NixOS/rfcs/0000-template-informational.md

 # My Structure

 <!-- This template does not have a recommended structure, please use your best
-judgment for your particular case. -->
+judgement for your particular case. -->